powerd6-old/schemas/README.md

-# elements
+# schemas

-Elements of the powerd6 roleplaying system
+Schemas used by the powerd6 roleplaying system